Skip to Main Content

 • Focus on the present.
 Family conflicts may arise out of past disagreements or worry about “what ifs” of the future.

 • Plan ahead.
-Sometimes it helps to plan ahead so that decisions are not made in a rush or during times of crisis.
+Planning can make sure decisions are not made in a rush or during times of crisis.

 Not all family conflicts can be resolved.
-But it important not to let disagreements interfere with the child’s comfort and well-being.
+But it is important not to let disagreements interfere with your child’s comfort and well-being.

 Related Content